Skip to main content

 Commentary

-Mother Jones article cites former JAG Corps attorneys raising legal concerns regarding the deployment of National Guard Officers as Immigration Judges.
-Some argue that deploying JAGs as immigration judges would violate the Posse Comitatus Act which prohibits the use of the federal military to enforce domestic laws.
-Others are concerned about the impartiality of the judges.
+Mother Jones reports that former JAGs have raised legal concerns about deployment of National Guard officers as immigration judges.
+Some argue that so deploying JAGs would violate the Posse Comitatus Act prohibiting using the federal military to enforce domestic laws.
+Others are concerned about the judges' impartiality.

 Go to article